kristoff-it/advanced-hello-world/README.md

 ## Abstract
 This is the code demoed during the "Advanced Hello World in Zig" talk I gave on [Zig SHOWTIME](https://zig.show).

 This demo shows how to extend `std.log` and even implement a custom panic handler to log messages on Twitch and Discord.
-I don't really recommend to use it in production, but it's a funny example of what can be done with `std.log`.
+I don't really recommend using it in production, but it's a funny example of what can be done with `std.log`.

 If you want to run the code locally, there's some work you need to do:
 1. Create a Discord bot, invite it into a server and give it appropriate persmissions.